TriplyDB/Documentation/blog/2023-03-password-validation-2fa/index.md

 Here's how 2FA works with TriplyDB:

 - When a user enables 2FA, they will be taken through the 2FA setup process.
-- The user will be shown a QR code that can be scanned using an Authenticator App (eg. google, microsoft, others)
+- The user will be shown a QR code that can be scanned using an Authenticator App (eg. google, microsoft, others).
 - The Authenticator App provides the user with a TOTP as their 2nd factor for authentication.
 - The user will also be given a set of security codes for safe storage.